skrambelled/aa_doc/README.md

-# aa_project
+# /doc/

-This is a template repo for Ancient Anguish projects that may use the ftp workflow.
+This will contain all of /doc/ for anguish.org